MicrosoftDocs/VBA-Docs/Language/Reference/User-Interface-Help/bad-dll-calling-convention-error-49.md

 # Bad DLL calling convention (Error 49)

-[Arguments](../../Glossary/vbe-glossary.md#argument) passed to a[dynamic-link library](../../Glossary/vbe-glossary.md#dynamic-link-library-dll) (DLL) or Macintosh code resource routine must exactly match those expected by the routine.
+[Arguments](../../Glossary/vbe-glossary.md#argument) passed to a [dynamic-link library](../../Glossary/vbe-glossary.md#dynamic-link-library-dll) (DLL) or Macintosh code resource routine must exactly match those expected by the routine.
 Calling conventions deal with number, type, and order of arguments.
 This error has the following causes and solutions: